 Student will need to negotiate with an instructor the use of memory aids during tests.
 These are not the same as having the answers written down.
 Rather, they would be written prompts such as a mnemonic device, or a series of shapes, which allow the student to access language that they otherwise cannot access.
 Often the student will need to write down a sample of what they wish to use, and the instructor will need to review the prompt and decide if it is appropriate.
 Student Disability Services is available to negotiate prompts with students and instructors, but cannot make these decisions without the presence and input from the instructor.

 Student will negotiate with the instructor when their disability is impacting their ability to complete classwork, or when their disability creates a complication in a certain type of assignment.
-For example, a student may have a seizure that would interfere with completion of a project, or occur just before an exam.
-The instructor would receive notice from the Dean of Students office that the student is experiencing a medically related issue and will need to negotiate a new deadline with the instructor, as soon as they are able.
+For example, the student may have a seizure that would interfere with completion of a project, or occur just before an exam.
+In these situations, the student must promptly notify the Dean of Students office.
+The instructor will then receive notice from the Dean of Students office that the student is experiencing a medically related issue and will need to negotiate a new deadline with the instructor, as soon as they are able.
+The student is then responsible for reaching out to the instructor and negotiating a new deadline or time for an exam.

 Student is not able to fill in the bubbles on a Scantron sheet and will need to write out responses or circle responses on the exam.